StochasticBiology/fighting-fantasy-projects/README.md

 wofm-solution/
 --------------
 `wofm.c` is a simulation of a putative optimal solution (and some others) of The Warlock of Firetop Mountain with minimum stats.
-This is a WIP and may contain bugs (it gives a different output to others!)
+This is a WIP and may contain bugs (it gives a different output to others!). `wofm-luck.c` is a very slight tweak exploring the effect of using (and not using) Luck in battles.

 cots-solution/
 --------------
 `crypt.c` is a simulation of a putative optimal solution of Crypt of the Sorcerer.
-This is a WIP and may contain bugs (it gives a different output to others!)
+This is a WIP and may contain bugs (it gives a different output to others!). `cheat.c` is the same simulation with two possible cheats regarding Skill modifiers.

 top-5/
 ------